This is not intended to be an exhaustive list, but rather a place to organize and store potentially useful tools as I encounter and use them.

 - WordWeb Pro 8: Dictionary + Thesaurus + Word Finder

-- AntConc: is a freeware concordancer program for Windows, Mac and Linux.
+- AntConc: is a freeware concordancer program for Windows, Mac, and Linux.
 It was developed by Professor Laurence Anthony from the Center for English Language Education in Science and Engineering at Wasada University in Japan.

-- Le Migou: an online unilingual (French) concordancer that allows a user to consult general and specialized language copora which, for the most part, have been compiled by members of the OLST.
+- Le Migou: an online unilingual (French) concordancer that allows a user to consult general and specialized language corpora which, for the most part, have been compiled by members of the OLST.
 Users must register, but access to Le Migou is free.

 - TextSTAT:a multilingual concordancer for text analysis.
 It produces word-frequency lists and concordances while producing a corpus with the submitted texts.
 TextSTAT can be downloaded online for free.

 - TransSearch is a bilingual concordancer in which users can search in French, English or Spanish.
 It also displays the source term and its translation in context.
-Users receive a free five-day trial when they first register but must pay to access the tool afterwards.
+Users receive a free five-day trial when they first register but must pay to access the tool afterward.

 - WeBiText is a bilingual concordancer available in a number of languages.
 Users choose the source and target language and can access a number of corpora, one of which includes only Government of Canada websites.
 This research prototype is provided to the public free of charge and for a limited time only.

 - WordSmtih Tools is a unilingual concordancer with a corpus analysis tool.
-It analyzes texts and corpora to extract statstical information on words found in the texts and can process several file types.
+It analyzes texts and corpora to extract statistical information on words found in the texts and can process several file types.
 This program is available online free of charge.